Chapter 1 : Ravenclaw

 “Yes, that.
 Among other things.”

-“No,” she answered calmly and with an animal cry, he brought down the dagger and stabbed her, right in her heart of stone.
-As he watched her beautiful face fade of life, the enormity of what he had done crashed down on him, and he felt the weight like a mountain on his shoulders.
+“My decision remains unchanged.
+You wouldn’t dare kill me.
+And what have I left to live for?” she answered calmly and with an animal cry, he brought down the dagger and stabbed her, right in her heart of stone.
+As he watched the blood pool around her prone figure, the enormity of what he had done crashed down on him, and he felt the weight like a mountain on his shoulders.
 Rage, his enemy, had won over reason once again.

 “Oh Salazar.
-What have I done?” he sobbed, but too late, far too late.
+What have I done?” he grieved, as he attempted to stem the flow of blood, far too little, far too late.
 Just before her mouth closed forever, she spoke three words.

 ” I… regret… everything” she breathed, truth in every syllable, and a flicker of light came into her empty eyes before they were extinguished, never to see again.

-“I’m so sorry, so sorry,” sobbed the Baron, planting a soft kiss upon her dead lips.
-“I loved you,” he whispered, before plunging the knife into his own broken heart.
+“I’m sorry, so sorry,” sobbed the Baron, planting a soft kiss upon her dead lips.
+“I loved you,” he whispered, before plunging the knife into his own chest.

 When she rose, she found herself floating in her mother’s chambers in Ravenclaw tower.
 It was empty and the dank, hopeless odour of death filled every nook and cranny.
-She looked at herself and saw that she was a cloudy grey colour.
+She looked at herself in the spotted mirror and saw that she was a cloudy grey colour.

 “Ah,” she sighed, “So this is death.
-I am alone at last.”
+Not much, but at least I am alone at last.”
 She had just voiced this thought when the clank of ghostly chains made her turn.

 “Not quite, Helena,” said the blood-spattered Baron, “Not quite.”